Lingopie Review (2026): Is It Worth It to Learn Japanese?

 When you are enjoying a Japanese TV show or a movie that you love, you absorb new language much more easily than studying from a book.
 And it doesn’t even feel like learning!

-Lingopie is a new site and app that will help you learn Japanese through binge watching real Japanese TV shows and short films.
-You can watch authentic Japanese content in a huge range of genres.
+Lingopie is a platform that will help you learn Japanese through binge watching real Japanese TV shows and movies.
+It’s basically Netflix for language learning.

 Each video has optional subtitles in Japanese and English.
 You can click on a word you don’t know to get a definition.
 New words are also added to your flashcard deck to review later.